 ECSS-Q-ST-70-60_1390211

-The project qualification test plan shall include IST testing in conformance with 9.5.5.2.3aclause 9.5.5 in case the PCB technology is within the technology perimeter of IST.
+The project qualification test plan shall include IST testing in conformance with the requirement 9.5.5.2.3a..

 ECSS-Q-ST-70-60_1390212

 DR shall be performed in conformance with 6.2.5a with support of the PCB manufacturer to review the manufacturability and reliability of the design and to review previous heritage and test campaigns performed.